Freedom of Information Act

 Methods for Requesting Public Records

+Public records may be requested under the Illinois Freedom of Information Act (5 ILCS 140/1 et seq.).
 Requests must be made in writing and clearly describe the records sought.
-Requests may be submitted in person or by mail.
+Written requests may be submitted in person at the Park District’s main office, by U.S. mail, or electronic mail at FOIA@lgparks.org.

 Requests must include: